How would you like to be able to tap into the raw power of Neuro-Linguistic Programming (NLP)

 Think of it like swapping out an explosive Ferrari engine… for a wounded duck.

-Which is why, in this article, we’re going to explain a few NLP principles and techniques so you can get a sense of how you can incorporate them into your hypnosis practice.
+This is why, in this article, we’re going to explain a few NLP principles and techniques so you can get a sense of how you can incorporate them into your hypnosis practice.

 If you want to master the full set of techniques, you can also check out the NLP in Hypnosis Program for instant access to breakthrough content…